atenagm1375/about-me/content/authors/admin/_index.md

 I am a PhD student in Computational Neuroscience at the lab of [Friedemann Zenke](https://www.zenkelab.org) at the [Friedrich Miescher Institute](https://www.fmi.ch), where I am working on understanding the computational principles of predictive learning in the brain.
 Specifically, I am interested in how the brain learns to predict the future from a stream of sensory stimuli through time and how cortical circuits can implement such predictive learning.

 I completed my MSc in Computer Science at the University of Tehran under the supervision of [Mohammad Ganjtabesh](https://www.cnrl.ut.ac.ir), where I studied the computational models of Theory of Mind and developed a simple spiking model of imitative reinforcement learning.
 During my master's, I also collaborated in a project on self-supervised representation learning for online handwriting applications.

 Before that, I received my BSc in Computer Science from the University of Tehran, where I worked on a project on developing an accelerated python framework for spiking neural networks.

-I am passionate about understanding the computational principles of the brain and developing biologically plausible models of learning and predictive processing, especially in the neocortex.
-In my free time, I enjoy playing badminton, bouldering, reading, playing the piano, and watching anime.